 Propose a PhD project

-Any academic belonging to a university or affiliated institution in one of the ILL's Associate or Scientific Member countries with the authorisation to supervise PhD students.
-If the proposal is selected, the proposal owner becomes the external academic PhD supervisor.
+A PhD project can be proposed by any academic researcher authorised/habilitated to supervise PhD students and belonging to a university or affiliated institution in one of the ILL's Associate or Scientific Member countries.
+If the PhD proposal is selected, the main proposer generally becomes the academic PhD supervisor in whose university/institution the PhD student will be enrolled.

-Projects should be linked to fields of science covered by ILL research.
-Our most important criterion for selection is the quality of the project.
+Our most important criterion for selection is the scientific quality of the PhD project.

-In addition to the documents above, you must also enclose details of your research proposal and your curriculum vitae (see instructions below and in the application form).
+In addition to the documents above, you must also enclose as main proposer your curriculum vitae as well as details of your research proposal (i.e. the scientific case) -- see instructions below and in the application form.

-The proposal must provide technical information on the research to be performed: the state-of-the art of the research topic, any preliminary work already carried out, the project's objectives and experimental plan, and information on the access required to ILL beamtime and instruments.
-The length of the proposal should be between 2 and 4 pages.
+The scientific case of the PhD proposal must provide scientific and technical information on the research to be performed: the state-of-the art of the research topic, any preliminary work already carried out, the project's objectives and experimental plan, and information on the access required to ILL beamtime and instruments.
+The text of the scientific case should comprise between 2 and 4 pages.

 The assessment criteria for proposals are: